What does Kusenaoshi mean?

 For Vendors and Brands

 Many successful matcha vendors bundle kusenaoshi with whisks or include them in complete ceremony sets.
-This approach educates customers about proper whisk care while increasing order value.
+This approach educates customers about proper whisk care while increasing order value and customer satisfaction.

 Key Takeaways About Kusenaoshi